|Ordered||1 Apr 1935|

-Sunk again on November 2, 1940 NW of Ireland by depth charges from the British destroyer HMS Antelope.2 dead and 44 survivors.
+Sunk again on 2 November 1940, in the North Atlantic north-west of Ireland in position 56.26N, 10.18W by depth charges from the British destroyer HMS Antelope.
+2 dead and 44 survivors.

-An unknown enemy submarine fired two torpedoes at U-31.
+An unknown enemy submarine fired two torpedoes at U-31 at 03.16 hours.
 The boat escaped by the narrowest of margins.

 20 Oct 1940

 A British submarine fired torpedoes at U-31 off Lorient, but without success.

 3 recorded attacks on this boat.

 16 Sep 1939.
 This boat, under the command of Kptlt.
 Johannes Habekost, attacked the first convoy in the war on 16 Sept, 1939 when she sank the British steamer Aviemore, sailing ahead of OB 4.